 Asia is home to more currencies than any other continent on the planet.
 Because of this, there are a wide number of options for Forex traders.
-Today, we’ll go over just a few of the region’s currencies while looking at their past performance and future prospects.
+We’ll go over just a few of the region’s currencies while looking at their past performance and future prospects.

 The sentiment toward most Asian currencies is bearish in general.
 But some look better than others.
 The Thai Baht, for example, has been surprisingly strong over the past several months.
 In contrast, the Malaysian Ringgit has tanked.

-While we’re on the topic, let’s examine why Thailand and Malaysia, two neighboring countries with similarly sized economies, each have a currency that has each performed in a completely different way from the other.
+While we’re on the topic, let’s examine why Thailand and Malaysia, two neighboring countries with similarly sized economies, each have a currency which performed in a completely different way from the other.

 The Thai Baht and Malaysian Ringgit